 The healthcare sector continues to change with technology and new standards of care, and there is an acute need across East Texas for skilled and educated indirect patient care professionals.

-Tyler Junior College’s new Bachelor of Applied Technology (BAT) in Healthcare Technology and Medical Systems degree program provides initial preparation for careers in health services administration.
+Tyler Junior College’s new Bachelor of Applied Technology (BAT) in Healthcare Administration degree program provides initial preparation for careers in health services administration.
 The program is designed for working professionals who wish to advance into a higher level of management in the healthcare industry.
 Graduates will be ready to make critical decisions for healthcare facilities, implementing technological innovation in the delivery of healthcare services, and understand government regulations to ensure high quality and affordable healthcare.

 Free info sessions on BAT degree program TJC will offer free informational sessions on the program on the following dates and times: